javrasya/yelp-data/README.md

 ## Running

-*Note:* This documentation is for local environment.
-If it is asked to run it on production purpose like, submitting spark jobs on Messos, YARN or somethign, or with some other production Cassandra cluster, entire platform can be configured simply to do this.
+**Note:** This documentation is for local environment.
+If it is asked to run it on production like, submitting spark jobs on `Messos`, `YARN` or somethign, or with some other production `Cassandra` cluster, entire platform can be configured simply to do this.

 ```bash
 git clone https://github.com/javrasya/yelp-data.git